Analysis and Design Recommendations

-A manufacturer of a Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications such as caramel coated popcorn – found cracks in their units.
+We performed failure analysis on a cracked Thin Film Heat Exchanger (TFHE) – which is used in conjunction with other components in high temperature coating applications as caramel coated popcorn.

 The FEA model was developed using the following assumptions:

 (1) The TFHE is essentially an axisymmetric structure, not considering the various inlet and outlet nozzles.
 An axisymmetric finite element model of the TFHE was constructed using the ANSYS finite element analysis software.

 (2) Two types of stainless steel are used in the construction of the TFHE: ASTM A316L and ASTM A304.
 Temperature-dependent Elastic Modulus and Mean Coefficient of Thermal Expansion data are the same for these two materials, as is the 2004 ASME Boiler and Pressure Vessel Code fatigue design curve (for < 1 M cycles).
 Slight differences exist in thermal conductivity and material strength.